 Joining the brands that inspire people to buy better products and influence others to create exclusive goods and services with sound environmental and social credentials are companies like Chopard and Forevermark, which vow to make green changes and commit to sustainable luxury.

 Chopard has been advocating Fairmined gold for a few years now.
-Their conscious journey started in 2013 with the launch of their first ever Green Carpet collection at the Cannes Film Festival.
-Since then, every year, Chopard unveils a whole new range of jewellery and watch designs made of ethically-mined gold.
+Their conscious journey started in 2013 with the launch of their first-ever Green Carpet collection at the Cannes Film Festival.
+Since then, every year, Chopard unveils a whole new range of jewelry and watch designs made of ethically-mined gold.

 In partnership with Eco-Age and the Alliance for Responsible Mining, Chopard’s sustainable journey begins at the start of the supply chain and focuses on issues such as respectful sourcing and traceability of raw materials.
 Aiming at transforming the lives of gold miners working in small, remote mines, Chopard provides social welfare, education, and training while protecting the natural resources and wildlife habitats they depend on.

 Emeralds being handpicked at Kagem, ZambiaAfter over five years of hard work, helping many mines attain Fairmined certification, Chopard is now ready with a steady supply of Fairmined gold and aims to go 100% ethical from July 2018.
 Their very first collection marking the start of this new era, the Happy Hearts collection, reaffirms the brand’s enduring commitment to sustainable luxury.

 One brand that is founded on the concept of responsible sourcing is Forevermark.
 Throughout a Forevermark diamond’s journey, particular care is taken to ensure responsible business practices, supporting the advancement of women and, most importantly, protecting the environment.